progressivepull/Algebra/template.md

 # [College Algebra Context](./README.md)

-write tutorial using python for Advanced Algebra
+write a markdown tutorial using Python for Algebra